264 pages | 6 x 9 | 46 illus.

 Winling uses a series of case studies from the Progressive Era to the present day and covers institutions across the country, from state schools to the Ivy League.
 He explores how university builders and administrators worked in concert with a variety of interests—including the business community, philanthropists, and all levels of government—to achieve their development goals.
 Even as concerned citizens and grassroots organizers attempted to influence this process, university builders tapped into the full range of policy and economic tools to push forward their vision.
 Block by block, road by road, building by building, they constructed carefully managed urban institutions whose economic and political power endures to this day.

-LaDale C. Winling teaches history at Virginia Polytechnic Institute and State University.
+LaDale C. Winling is Associate Professor of History at Virginia Polytechnic Institute and State University.